hppr-dev/stoke-auth/README.md

 4. Build the UI by running `npm install && npm run build --emptyOutDir` in the internal/admin/stoke-admin-ui directory
 5. Build the server executable by running `go build -o stoke-server ./cmd/` in the root of the repository

+To verify the build, run `golangci-lint run` and `go test ./...` from the repository root to match CI.
+For integration tests and other tasks, the project uses a task script (see [test/README.md](test/README.md)).
+In short run `task test int` to run integration tests (requires docker)

 # Configuration

 Configuration files are in yaml and may be specified by using the `-config` flag.